Danish101010/Travel-planner-agent/README.md

 - 401/403: Recheck keys and that your Google/Tavily accounts are active.
 - 429 (rate limit): Wait and retry; avoid rapid repeated requests.
 - Port in use: Stop other apps on port 5000 or run `set PORT=5001; python api.py` then open http://127.0.0.1:5001.

-## Map, POI & Routing Integrations

-- **Geoapify Places**: requires `GEOAPIFY_API_KEY`, used for nearby attractions (radius ~5km), curated meal spots, and additional metadata such as addresses, categories, and websites.
-- **OpenRouteService**: requires `ORS_API_KEY`, used for basic routing between the selected source and destination (driving profile by default).
-- **Geoapify Autocomplete**: uses the same `GEOAPIFY_API_KEY` for global place suggestions (falls back to a small offline list if absent).
-- **Leaflet / OpenStreetMap**: no key needed; renders the live map, POI markers, and the ORS polyline.

-If the optional keys are not provided the rest of the planner continues to work, but the Map & Attractions tab will fall back to an empty state.

 # Smart Travel Planner — Local Development Guide